-Giorgios the taxi driver that Maria arranged to take us to Meteora picks us up at 10.00am from our hotel.
+Maria had arranged for Giorgios the taxi driver to pick us up at 10.00am from our hotel.
 He’s a very friendly chap and is happy to take us the 400km round trip.
 He has visited many times before but hasn’t been for a while so he will enjoy the trip also.

 After all the faffing around trying to find organised tours to Meteora it is such a relief to now be going – I just don’t care about the expense.
 Today the sun is shining so we don’t ask for anything more!

 The drive further into mainland Greece is fantastic.
 Although my passion has always been the Greek Islands I can feel a yearning to explore mainland Greece about to erupt within!
-The landscape is so rich and verdant – the rain is clearly a contributing factor to its beauty.
+The landscape is so rich and verdant – the rain is clearly a contributing factor to its beauty as those of who live in the North of the UK know!

 You can already see how photogenic Meteora is.
 As we begin the gradual climb upwards, an amazing view is offered to us around every bend.
 Giorgios stops on the side of the road for our first photo opportunity – teasing us with a view of our first monastery!

-The amazing views from the terrace are spectacular however, as I move towards the outer fence for a photograph I have to clutch onto anything within arms reach to stop the vertigo eebiejeebies!
+The views from the terrace over this beautiful landscape are spectacular.
+However, as I move towards the outer fence for a photograph I have to clutch onto anything within arms reach to stop the vertigo eebiejeebies!

 From the perimeter fence I can see the next monastery we are going to visit – the Monastery of Varlaam.
 It looks like access is by way of a narrow bridge suspended between two rocks.
 We also see a little cable car running from the monastery.
 My knees are now knocking quite loudly at the very thought!
-I may just sit this one out.
+I approach this one with trepidation.

-Before we leave we buy a couple of jars of Meteora honey which is a lovely dark brown – I can’t wait to taste it!
 We meet Giorgios back at the car and we hop back in for the short drive to the Monastery of Varlaam.
 I tell Giorgios that I am concerned about walking across the bridge and he reassures me that it is fine.
-And do you know what – it was – it looks far worse from above and was not a problem crossing at all.
+And do you know what – it was.
+It looks far worse from above and was not a problem crossing at all.

-We cross the stone bridge and begin climbing the 195 steps into the monastery taking in the view of neighbouring monasteries and the landscape was we go.
+We cross the stone bridge and then climb the 195 steps into the monastery taking in the view of neighbouring monasteries and the landscape was we go.

 Here is a link to further information on the Varlaam Monastery.